 - Cheese Ravioli - Store-bought ravioli makes this an easy weeknight meal.
 I just use the basic cheese version, since the butternut squash ravioli sauce provides all the bold flavors.
 Refrigerated ravioli is usually better quality than dried.
 You could also use cheese tortellini or a regular short pasta like farfalle, medium shells, penne, rotini or cavatappi.

 - Kale - Still hanging out in the fall garden, kale adds some healthy greens to balance this creamy sauce.
 If you aren't a huge fan of kale, it is thinly sliced in this recipe and melts right into the sauce without much notice.
 You could also substitute fresh spinach.
+Try this Sweet Potato Corn Chowder if you've got kale!

 - Garlic - Always chop fresh garlic if you can for the best flavor.